NguyenGiap25072004/Expert-system-to-recommend-soccer-players/README.md

 a29: Ability to dribble to escape pressing
 a30: Good long passing ability
 a31: Ability to score goals from a distance
-Forward
+- Forward:

-a32: Good goalscoring instincts
+   + a32: Good goalscoring instincts

-a33: Ability to move intelligently without the shadow
+   + a33: Ability to move intelligently without the shadow

-a34: Ability to create space
+   + a34: Ability to create space

-a35: Diverse finishing skills
+   +a35: Diverse finishing skills

-a36: Ability to choose good locations
+   + a36: Ability to choose good locations

 4. Law of inference

-Each inference rule has the form: event1, event2, ... -> player_id
+   - Each inference rule has the form: event1, event2, ... -> player_id

-For example: a1, a2, a3 -> b1 means that if a player has the characteristics a1, a2, a3, the system will suggest player b1.
+   - For example: a1, a2, a3 -> b1 means that if a player has the characteristics a1, a2, a3, the system will suggest player b1.

 5. Illustrative example

-Suppose the user selects the characteristics: "Bipedal", "Good technique", "High physical strength".
+   - Suppose the user selects the characteristics: "Bipedal", "Good technique", "High physical strength".
 The system will search for rules containing corresponding events (e.g. a1, a2, a3) and suggest suitable players (e.g. b1).